 Robert D. (Rod) Lambert Jr., Assistant Director, is responsible for management level decision making including policy recommendations and programmatic implementation related to the Arts and Culture Department.
 That includes overseeing the Grants, Art in Public Places and Community Gallery team, the public art collection, the Galleries program and special initiatives which include Culture Connects.

-Lambert has a Master of Community and Regional Planning from the University of New Mexico School of Architecture and Planning and a Bachelor of Arts from Hendrix College.
+Lambert has a Master of Community and Regional Planning from the University of New Mexico School of Architecture and Planning and a Bachelor of Arts from Hendrix College in Conway, Arkansas.
 Lambert was the Arts Commission’s Community Gallery Manager from its inception in 2008 to 2019.
 Prior to that he was the Gallery Director at Santa Fe Clay, Operations Manager with Essex Two (a Chicago graphic design boutique), and a Project Manager with Arthur Andersen’s Internet Design Division.